Emelieh21/r-tutorials/How to make and share an R package in 3 steps.md

 However, if you would like the login details to still be accessible the next time you open R, you can define your login details in the _.Renviron_ file (instead of the _.Rprofile_ file).
 The _.Renviron_ file can be found in your home directory.
 You can find the path to your home directory by running `Sys.getenv("HOME")`.
 For more info see [here](https://csgillespie.github.io/efficientR/r-startup.html).
 The final function to store the API key in the FlightsR package looked like [this](https://github.com/Emelieh21/FlightsR/blob/master/R/setAPIKey.R).

-By the way, it might be common knowledge, but I actually did not know it before and find it quite handy: If you want to know the script of any function in R, you can find it by just typing the function name and hit enter.
+**Side note:** I actually did not know this before, but find it quite handy: If you want to know the script of any function in R, you can find it by just typing the function name and hit enter.
 For example:

 ```text
 > read.csv